SEO in South Africa is becoming more competitive, more technical, and more tied to trust.

 AI-assisted search features make weak pages easier to ignore and strong pages more valuable.
 When search systems summarize, compare, or cluster information more aggressively, only clearer and more credible pages remain competitive in the decision journey.

-That means businesses cannot rely on surface-level optimization anymore.
+That means businesses cannot rely on surface-level optimisation.
 They need pages that are:

 - better structured